amantinband/throw/README.md

 # Upcoming features

 - Conditional compilation: An optional way to remove the validations from the release build
-- Move extension methods: Many more rules to come!
+- More extension methods: Many more rules to come!
 Please contribute!

 # Contribution

 Contributions are super welcome!
+Take a look at the open issues, there are multiple features waiting to be implemented!
 Please go ahead and open an issue with any idea, bug, or feature request.

 We are trying to be the fastest validation library, so if you have any suggestions on how to improve the runtime speed, share them with us.